yrachid/.files/README.md

 ## Rationale

-Apply my terminal emulator and VIM settings as smooth as possible regardless of what kind of Shell or OS I'm using.
+Apply my terminal emulator and VIM settings as smoothly as possible regardless of what kind of Shell or OS I'm using.
 Those may include Windows with PowerShell or regular cmd, Linux with Bash and Mac OS X with ZSH or Bash.

 ## Installing